oreo7pro/Pn-Tomography-Workflow/README.md

-# Pn-Tomography-Workflow
-A workflow for upper mantle Pn tomography.
-This repository demonstrates the complete workflow used in my research, including:  Data preprocessing Raypath calculation Model inversion (overview only) Visualization using GMT Post-processing using Python  Core inversion source code is not included.
-The inversion algorithm has been archived in Zenodo.
+## Project Overview

+This repository presents the workflow used in my research on upper mantle Pn tomography.

+The workflow includes

+- data preprocessing

+- ray tracing

+- inversion (overview only)

+- GMT visualization

+- Python post-processing

+The core inversion solver is implemented in C and is not included in this repository.